A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsection{Reward Function Design}

 In traffic-signal control, the general network-level objective is to minimize average travel time across the network.
-Because this global performance signal is neither directly observable at decision time nor immediately attributable to individual control actions, reward formulations instead rely on measurable quantities that approximate or correlate with travel time.
-Under SEMI-CTDE, each intersection agent $i$, between two consecutive decision times $[\,t_i^{(n)},\, t_i^{(n+1)}\,)$, receives a composite reward attributed to the action taken at $t_i^{(n)}$:
+Because this global performance objective is neither directly observable at decision time nor immediately attributable to individual control actions, reward formulations instead rely on measurable quantities that approximate or correlate with travel time.
+In SEMI-CTDE, each intersection agent $i$, between two consecutive decision times $[\,t_i^{(n)},\, t_i^{(n+1)}\,)$, receives a composite reward attributed to the action taken at $t_i^{(n)}$:

 Here, the local term evaluates traffic flow quality at intersection $i$, and the regional term captures coordination effects within region $\mathcal{R}(i)$.
-The weights $(\rho_{\mathcal{R}(i)}^{loc}, \rho_{\mathcal{R}(i)}^{reg})$ are defined per region and determine the tradeoff between local and regional objectives.
+The weights $(\beta_{\mathcal{R}(i)}, 1-\beta_{\mathcal{R}(i)})$ are defined per region and determine the trade-off between local and regional objectives.
 These weights are kept constant to promote training stability and are chosen empirically.
 These two terms should be designed with careful attention to several practical considerations; we summarize the key guidelines below.

-\textbf{Local reward $r_i^{\mathrm{local}}\!\big(t_i^{(n)}\big)$:} At each decision step, this term assesses the quality of traffic flow performance at intersection $i$ by prioritizing observable reductions in vehicle delay and containment of queue growth, thereby promoting sustained discharge and spillback avoidance.
-To keep comparisons fair across heterogeneous geometries (e.g., three-leg versus four-leg layouts), contributing quantities should be normalized with respect to physical geometry so that comparable operational performance yields comparable reward irrespective of topology.
-The features used should be co-designed with the local state vector in \ref{sec:state-design}, drawing on the same congestion and flow factors so that what the agent perceives is tightly aligned with what it is incentivized to improve, strengthening feedback assignment and sample efficiency.
-To mitigate stop-and-go behavior at intersections, It is also helpful to penalize frequent phase switches which could introduce lost time and inefficiencies.
+\textbf{Local reward $r_i^{\mathrm{local}}$:} At each decision step, this term assesses the quality of traffic flow performance at intersection $i$ by considering reductions in vehicle delay and control of queue growth, thereby promoting discharge and spillback avoidance.
+To keep comparisons fair across heterogeneous geometries, contributing quantities should be normalized with respect to physical geometry.
+The features used should be jointly designed with the local state vector in \S\ref{sec:state-design}, so that what the agent perceives is tightly aligned with what it is incentivized to improve.
+To mitigate stop-and-go behavior at intersections, it is also helpful to penalize frequent phase switches which could introduce lost time and inefficiencies.
 A design including some or all these elements can better approximate the general travel time objective.